-You can use the tunnel encryption feature to encrypt data for a private network, through a public network.
+You can use the tunnel encryption feature to encrypt data that needs to be transmitted to a private network, through a public network which does not support the protocol of the private network.
 This feature is available in vSZ-H and vSZ-E.

 - 1. Go to Services & Profiles > Tunnels and Ports. - 2.
-Select the Tunnel Encryption(DP) tab, and then select the zone for which you want to create the profile.
+Select the Tunnel Encryption(DP) tab.

 The Tunnel Encryption (DP) page appears.

-FIGURE 112 Tunnel Encryption (DP)
+FIGURE 138 Tunnel Encryption (DP)